fmerg/pymerkle/USAGE.md

 old_hash = tree.rootHash() # a bytes object
 sublength = tree.length()

-# Server encrypts some new log (modifying the top-hash and length of the tree)
+# Server encrypts some new log (modifying the root-hash and length of the tree)
 tree.encryptFilePerLog('sample_log')

 # Upon Client's request, the server provides consistency proof for the requested stage
 q = tree.consistencyProof(old_hash, sublength)
 ```

-The generated object `q` is an instance of the `proof.Proof` class consisting of the corresponding path of hashes (_consistency path_, leading upon validation to the presumed current top-hash of the generator tree) and the configurations needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
+The generated object `q` is an instance of the `proof.Proof` class consisting of the corresponding path of hashes (_consistency path_, leading upon validation to the presumed current root-hash of the generator tree) and the configurations needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).

 ### Inclusion-tests